Skip to main content

 Oatmeal Waffles and Pancakes

 There are so many family favorite recipes that I've been making for 10 years or more!
 This is my go-to one for waffles or pancakes.
 It can be changed up in so many ways.
 I do always add a teaspoon of vanilla, sometimes also a teaspoon of butter extract.
 It's great with fruit mixed in, or on top.
-It's a filling breakfast that isn't super heavy. (originally made 11/3/2007) Jake's been bugging me to see how the waffle iron works, so this morning we made this recipe.
+It's a filling breakfast that isn't super heavy.
+My son's been bugging me to see how the waffle iron works, so this morning we made this recipe.
 It's a great starter recipe, and it would be awesome with some strawberries mixed in, or maybe some mashed banana.
 Definitely add a splash of vanilla!
 I topped mine with Blueberry Syrup, Jake had his with real Maple syrup we got during the season.
 Will definitely make this one again!
-Oatmeal Waffles or Pancakes Print With Image Without Image Author: Jolene's Recipe Journal ingredients: Ingredients 2 eggs, beaten 1t vanilla extract 1t butter extract (optional) 2
+Oatmeal Waffles or Pancakes Print With Image Without Image Author: Jolene's Recipe Journal ingredients: Ingredients 2 eggs, beaten 1t vanilla extract 1t butter extract (optional) 2 cups buttermilk 1 cup quic

 Tortilla Pie